Sleigh Ride Sweden Blog Audio Archives

 Leroy Anderson was born, raised and educated in Cambridge, Massachusetts in the area of Cambridge known as Mid-Cambridge - Neighborhood 6 1.
 His parents had immigrated as children to the United States from Sweden where they had been born.
 They ultimately chose to make Cambridge their home.
 Leroy Anderson was born on June 29, 1908 at 269 Norfolk Street in Cambridge.
 His parents moved to 12 Chatham Street when he was one year old.
 The house at 12 Chatham Street was built by Leroy Anderson's father Bror Anton Anderson and Leroy Anderson's uncle Nils Olof Anderson.

 Leroy grew up in a household filled with music.
 His mother Anna was a church organist and played piano.
 She taught Leroy to play piano as soon as he could reach the keys.
 Once Leroy could play piano, he accompanied Anna on guitar.
 Leroy's father Brewer played mandolin and banjo.
-In time, Leroy also learned to play organ, tuba, accordion and double bass.
+In time, Leroy also learned to play organ, trombone, tuba, double bass and accordion.
 Anna and Brewer both loved to sing.
 They enjoyed singing in choruses as well as at home.

 That led to his meeting Boston Pops Orchestra conductor Arthur Fiedler.
 It was a turning point in his life and the beginning of a lifelong professional relationship.
 Leroy composed the music, and Arthur introduced his new pieces at Boston Pops Orchestra concerts.

 During the 1930's, Leroy worked as an arranger for popular dance orchestras, alongside his brother, Russell, who played double bass.
-Together, they played in the orchestra on the Hellig Olav of the Copenhagen-based ship company Scandinavia Line crossing between New York and Scandinavia.
-Leroy said that he enjoyed making use of his fluency in Scandinavian languages by conversing with the crew who came from Norway, Denmark and Sweden.
+Together, they played in the orchestra on the Hellig Olav of the Copenhagen-based ship company Scandinavia Line crossing between New York and Scandinavia in 1930.
+3 Leroy said that he enjoyed making use of his fluency in Scandinavian languages by conversing with the crew who came from Norway, Denmark and Sweden.

-On October 26, 1995 the Trustees of Harvard University named its new Harvard University Band headquarters at 74 Mount Auburn Street in Cambridge, Massachusetts the Anderson Band Center in honor of former HUB Director Leroy Anderson (Director: 1929, 1931-1935).
+On October 26, 1995 the Trustees of Harvard University named the new Harvard University Band headquarters at 74 Mount Auburn Street in Cambridge, Massachusetts the Anderson Band Center in honor of former HUB Director Leroy Anderson (Director: 1929, 1931-1935).